ZeinSleiman/Jekylltheme/README.md

 {% if jekyll.environment == "production" %}
 ```

-If you would to contribute to the project feel free to add an issue and contribute.
+If you would like to contribute to the project feel free to add an issue and contribute.

 I am fairly new to this, so if I am doing something wrong feel free to contact me.